 Article Summary

-- What to do immediately after an arrest in Johnson County, MO
+- What to do right after being arrested in Johnson County, MO

 - Our proven defense strategies for DUI, drug, assault, fraud, and violent crime cases